Robert "Bob" A. Bianchi Sr.

 Bianchi Sr.

+In addition to his parents, Bob is preceded in death by his wife; Joan R. Bianchi, and brother; John C. Bianchi, Jr.

+Bob is survived by his son; Robert “Bobby” A. Bianchi, Jr., grandchildren; Robert A. Bianchi, III, Amber Christopher, and Braelyn Bianchi, and three great-grandchildren, all of whom will cherish his memory.
+Bob also leaves behind his beloved cat, Festus.

-VICTORIA — Visitation will be held on Monday, June 13, 2022 from 5-7 p.m., followed by a Rosary at 7 p.m., all at Rosewood Funeral Chapel.
-Mass of Christian Burial will be held on Tuesday, June 14, 2022 at 10 a.m. at Rosewood Funeral Chapel with interment immediately following at Resurrection Catholic Cemetery with full Military Honors. www.rosewoodfuneralchapel.com.
+Visitation will be held on Monday, June 13, 2022 from 5-7 p.m., followed by a Rosary at 7 p.m., all at Rosewood Funeral Chapel.
+Funeral service will be held on Tuesday, June 14, 2022 at 10 a.m. at Rosewood Funeral Chapel with interment immediately following at Resurrection Catholic Cemetery with full Military Honors.

+Pallbearers will be John C. Bianchi, III, Cletus Bianchi, Gus Frantes, Dr. Peter Nguyen, Ed Kainer and Mike Kinsey.

+In lieu of flowers, memorials may be given to St. Joseph Scholarship Class of 48, St. Mary’s Catholic Church, or a charity of Donor’s Choice.

 Sign A Guestbook